Ogechifaith-analytics/chunckingagent/README.md

     ```

 4.  **Set up Environment Variables:**
-    Create a file named `.env` in the root of your `med_processor` directory (the same directory as `local_processor.py`).
+    Create a file named `.env` in the root of your `medprocessor` directory (the same directory as `local_processor.py`).
 Populate it with your Azure service credentials:

     ```env
     DOC_INTEL_ENDPOINT = os.getenv("AZURE_AI_DOCUMENT_INTELLIGENCE_ENDPOINT")